Alfresco/imagemagick-build/README.md

 not available elsewhere and that are required by [Alfresco](https://docs.alfresco.com/content-services/latest/support/) to work properly.

-Packages are published under [Releases](https://github.com/Alfresco/imagemagick-build/releases) section.
+Packages are published under [Releases](https://github.com/Alfresco/imagemagick-build/releases) section and on our [Nexus](https://nexus.alfresco.com/nexus/service/local/repositories/thirdparty/content/org/imagemagick/imagemagick-distribution/) instance.

 ## Release a new version